WashingtonYandun/Nancy_Prototype/README.md

 ## Framework MVC Introduction

-Nancy Prototype is built on the Model-View-Controller (MVC) framework, a powerful architectural pattern that separates an application into three interconnected components.
+Nancy is built on the Model-View-Controller (MVC) framework, a powerful architectural pattern that separates an application into three interconnected components.
 The **Model** (Mongo) represents the data and business logic, the **View** (React.js) handles the user interface, and the **Controller** (Express.js/Node.js) manages user input and interaction.
 This structure promotes modular development, making it easier to maintain and scale the application.

 <p align="center">
   <img alt="MVC Architecture MERN" src="/docs/images/mern-stack.png" width="328" height="221" />